-For more than 20 years, Dave Weckl has developed and maintained a reputation among fans, peers, and the international music community as one of the great living drummers.
-For this, he has received numerous accolades and honors; Modern Drummer inducted Dave into their Hall of Fame and named him one of the 25 best drummers of all time.
+For more than 35 years, Dave Weckl has developed and maintained a reputation among fans, peers, and the international music community, as one of the great living drummers.
+His contributions to iconic music, music education, and the gear that drummers use, are many.
+Modern Drummer magazine has inducted Weckl into their Hall of Fame (2000) and named him one of the 25 best drummers of all time.

-But these honors, in addition to many more bestowed by the music community, are the product of Dave's undying commitment to making great compositions.
-Dave's incredibly dynamic and diverse drumming, which has inspired musicians worldwide, is built on a solid foundation of knowledge and respect for music.
+These honors, in addition to many more bestowed by the music community, are the product of Weckl's commitment to excellence.
+His dynamic and diverse drumming, which has inspired musicians worldwide, is built on a foundation of knowledge and passion.

-During his high school years, Dave received many awards from the NAJE (National Association of Jazz Educators) for outstanding performances in his high school's competition-winning jazz band.
-He was involved with numerous local groups from a very young age while studying with St. Louis-area teachers Bob Matheny and Joe Buerger.
+During his high school years, Weckl received many awards from the NAJE (National Association of Jazz Educators) for outstanding performances in his high school's competition-winning jazz band.
+He also became involved with numerous local groups starting at the age of 16 while studying with St. Louis-area teachers Bob Matheny and Joe Buerger.